zsoltmester/saturn/README.md

 #### TODO for MVP

-- Remove the default feeds
-- Add an onboarding widget to the empty dashboard
 - Update the screenshots in the store
 - Check for the dependent beta framework
 - Release

 #### Features and technical improvements

+- Add an onboarding widget to the empty dashboard
 - Facebook ismerősöket is hozzá lehessen adni (vagy jelezzük, hogy az API ilyet nem enged)
 - UX redesign (onboarding, user stories...)
 - Refactor the feed list screen (groupped by feed; 1 source 1 line, with image)